-27Since the establishment of the Pragmatic sanction and of the Concordat, the clergy of France have in general shown less respect to the decrees of the papal court than the clergy of any other catholick country.
-In all the disputes which their sovereign has had with the pope, they have almost constantly taken party with the former.
+Since the establishment of the Pragmatic sanction and of the Concordat, former.
 This independency of the clergy of France upon the court of Rome, seems to be principally founded upon the Pragmatic sanction and the Concordat.
 In the earlier periods of the monarchy, the clergy of France appear to have been as much devoted to the pope as those of any other country.
 When Robert, the second prince of the Capetian race, was most unjustly excommunicated by the court of Rome, his own servants, it is said, threw the victuals which came from his table to the dogs, and refused to taste any thing themselves which had been polluted by the contact of a person in his situation.
-They were taught to do so, it may very safely be presumed, by the clergy of his own dominions.
+4 They were taught to do so, it may very safely be presumed, by the clergy of his own dominions.